flynn-98/electrolyte-mixing-station/README.md

 ![image](data/images/CAD.png)

-### Be sure to follow all the following steps to set up the virtual environment!
+### Be sure to follow all the steps to set up the virtual environment!

 ## Installing Dependencies